-Of those aged 25 years and older, some college has the greatest educational attainment percentage for both all tribal and all persons groups.
-About 49% of WI tribal members living in the PRCDA counties have a high school degree or lower in comparison to 39% of all Wisconsin residents.
+Of those aged 25 years and older, HS or equivalent has the greatest educational attainment percentage for both all tribal groups.
+About 49% of WI tribal members living in the PRCDA counties have a high school degree or lower in comparison to

+41% of all Wisconsin residents.

-Education: Educational attainment those 25 years and older Source: American Community Survey
+Education: Educational attainment those 25 years and older

+Source: American Community Survey Years displayed: 2017-2021

-About 1/2 of the counties have a higher percentage of tribal members with a high school degree/equivalent or less.
+About 63% of the counties have a higher percentage of tribal members (50% or more) with a high school degree/equivalent or less.